microsoft/aerial_wildlife_detection/readme.md

 :clock8: Initiated meta modules for project overview and project settings editors for admins.

+:clock8: Update and polish the UI (backdrops, etc.).

 # AIde: Assisted Interface that does everything